Wike moves to eliminate malaria in Rivers - The Sun News

 Tony John, Port Harcourt

-Governor Nyesom Wike of Rivers State has declared that the State Government would join all roll back malaria partners to develop a formidable platform to eliminate the disease in the state.
+Rivers State Governor, Nyesom Wike, has said his administration will join all rollback malaria partners to develop a formidable platform to eliminate the disease in the state.

-Speaking, on Wednesday, during his investiture as the Grand Ambassador for Malaria Elimination at the Government House, Port Harcourt, Governor Wike said that his administration has made the fight against malaria a top priority.
+Speaking yesterday, during his investiture as the grand ambassador for malaria elimination at the Government House, Port Harcourt, Wike said his administration has made the fight against malaria a top priority.

-Said he, “We must all join the fight to eliminate malaria.
-The deaths flowing from malaria are unacceptable.
-We must execute it as a communal-based action plan.

 The governor also urged civil society organisations and well-meaning individuals to contribute to ending the prevalence of malaria in the state.

-In his address, Rivers State Commissioner of Health, Professor Princewill Chike, said that the State has one of the lowest prevalence of malaria in the country.
+In his address, Commissioner for Health, Prof. Princewill Chike, said the state has one of the lowest prevalence of malaria in the country.

-He said that the need to eliminate malaria is premised on the fact that it accounts for 60 percent outdoor visits and admission in the State health facilities.
+He said the need to eliminate malaria is premised on the fact that it accounts for 60 percent outdoor visits and admission in the state’s health facilities.

-He said the investiture of Governor Wike as the Grand Ambassador of Malaria Elimination, would galvanize the fight in the interest of the state.
+He said the investiture of Wike as the grand ambassador of malaria elimination, would galvanise the fight, in the interest of the state.

-Highpoint of the occasion was the launch of the treated nets against mosquito by the State governor supported by members of the State Roll Back Malaria Initiative.
+Highpoint of the occasion was the launch of the treated nets against mosquito, by the governor, supported by members of the state rollback malaria initiative.

 Leave a reply